Jakob Sande

 Jakob Sande (1 December 1906 – 16 March 1967) was a Norwegian writer, poet and folk singer from Dale in Sunnfjord.
 His parents were Andreas Sande and Ragna Margrete (born Barsnes).
 He married Solveig Ytterlid in 1942 and they had a daughter, Siri, in 1943.

 He wrote all his texts in Nynorsk, one of the two official Norwegian written language forms.
-His work helped secure a special place on the Norwegian culture-scene for the municipality Fjaler.
+His work helped secure a special place on the Norwegian culture-scene for Fjaler Municipality.

 Biography

-Sande was born on 1 December 1906 in the village of Dale in Sunnfjord in the county of Sogn og Fjordane, Norway.
+Sande was born on 1 December 1906 in Dale, a village in Ytre Holmedal Municipality in Nordre Bergehus county, Norway.
 His parents, Anders (father) and Ragna Margrete (mother), lived at Klokkargarden.

 His career as a writer spanned from 1929 to 1967.
 He completed his cand philol exam in 1931, but then he went to work at sea as he had been drawn to that life from early on.
 In 1934 he started to work as a lector in Fredrikstad.
 After World War II he moved to the same position at Ullern gymnas in Oslo.